-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 It may make them wonder if they will really be able to enjoy the catch-up with their friends over a meal as they have planned.

-Answer the questions being asked of your competitors on your own website and GMB profile before anyone asks.
+Answer the questions being asked of your competitors on your own website and GBP before anyone asks.
 State in your description that customers will enjoy a meal accompanied by relaxing, ambient music.

 This can put you at a significant advantage over your competitors for winning new business in your geography.

-When you proactively answer a potential customers’ question before they even have to ask it, you demonstrate that you understand their needs and wants.
+When you proactively answer a potential customer’s question before they even have to ask it, you demonstrate that you understand their needs and wants.

-2. Tweak a Google Product Listing to Get It More Exposure
+2. Tweak A Google Product Listing To Get More Exposure

-Google allows businesses with GMB profiles to upload details of the products they offer.
+Google allows businesses with GBP to upload details of the products they offer.
 This can be viewed by potential customers on both mobile and desktop search results.

-The listings appear in the GMB profile in a carousel format on Maps and in both a carousel and under the Products tab in Search.
+The listings appear in the GBP in a carousel format on Maps and in both a carousel and under the Products tab in Search.

-Both formats allow users to click on the product cards for more detail, click to call, or visit the website.
+Both formats allow users to click on the product cards for more detail, to call, or visit the website.

-How GMB Product Listings Work
+How GBP Product Listings Work

-Uploading your products to a Google My Business profile is simple.
-All you need to do is log into your Google My Business profile, click Add a product and follow the steps.
+Uploading your products to a Google Business Profile has gotten simpler.
+Google has released a new way of doing this called “Pointy.”
+Pointy is a device that is plugged in between the barcode scanner and the point-of-sale device.
+As products are scanned in, Pointy adds them to Google.

-If you are logged into the Google account associated with your GMB profile, you can click on your listing in the SERPs and add the product straight from there.
+This is a quick way of uploading your product inventory to your Google Business Profile.
+There are restrictions around this, however, as Pointy is only available in some countries and also isn’t suitable for products without barcodes (bunches of flowers, for instance).

 How Does This Help Build New Business?